PeterWangIntel/crosswalk-website/Crosswalk-on-Android.md

  * SysApps

 ## Packaging modes
 Crosswalk on Android provides a packaging tool and Java wrapper layer which can bundle web applications into Android web app APKs.
 The Java wrapper layer can call Crosswalk runtime.
-Since Crosswalk runtime is a full-featured web engine mostly written in C/C++ and its size is somewhat big(> 16M), here two alternatives are provided to decide whether to bundle Crosswalk runtime with web apps.
-Currently two packaging modes are designed for users:
+Since Crosswalk runtime is a full-featured web engine mostly written in C/C++ and its size is somewhat big(> 16M), two alternatives are provided to bundle Crosswalk runtime with web apps.
+Currently the two modes are designed for users:

 | | Embedded mode | Shared mode |
 -------------|--------------------|------------------